 What Is Employee Engagement?

-Employee engagement is the level of emotional commitment, involvement, and enthusiasm employees have toward their work and organization.
+Employee engagement is the level of emotional commitment, involvement, and enthusiasm employees have toward their work and organisation.
 Engaged employees do not simply complete assigned tasks.
 They take ownership of their roles and actively contribute to company success.

 Why Is Employee Engagement Important?

 Employee engagement directly impacts business performance, retention, and workplace culture.
-Organizations with high engagement levels often experience better operational results and stronger team morale.
+Organisations with high engagement levels often experience better operational results and stronger team morale.
 When employees feel valued and involved, they contribute more consistently and align their efforts with company objectives.

 Strong employee engagement leads to: